lubuntu-team/manual/source/2/2.1/2.1.5/trojita.rst

 To view your messages on trojita to see new messages you have recieved in your inbox left click on the word :guilabel:`Inbox`.
 In the center of the window will show a list of all messages in your inbox.
 Unread messages will appear in bold.
 To view a message left click on the title and subject of the window and it will appear at the bottom.
 If you want to open this email in a popup window of its own double click the message title.
 To reply to a message to just the person that sent it press :kbd:`Control + Shift +A` or :menuselection:`IMAP --> Private Reply`.

 To manually check for new messages :menuselection:`Mailbox --> Check for new messages`.
-To hide read messages :menuselection:`View --> Hide read messages` and uncheck this to see read messages again
+To hide read messages :menuselection:`View --> Hide read messages` and uncheck this to see read messages again.
+To view newest messages in trojita first :menuselection:`View --> Sorting --> Descending`.

 How to launch
 --------------